madison-python/pair-night/README.md

 **Pair Night** is a night for pair programming.

-We (the [Madpy meetup](https://meetup.com/MadPython/), in collaboration with [BigDataMadison](https://meetup.com/BigDataMadison) and [Mad-Railers](https://www.meetup.com/Mad-Railers/)) are organizing a Pair Night at [Industrious](https://www.industriousoffice.com/) on Thursday, Sept.
+We (the [Madpy meetup](https://meetup.com/MadPython/), in collaboration with [Big Data Madison](https://meetup.com/BigDataMadison) and [Mad-Railers](https://www.meetup.com/Mad-Railers/)) are organizing a Pair Night at [Industrious](https://www.industriousoffice.com/) on Thursday, Sept.
 13, 2018 beginning at 6PM.
 Here is a link to the event on Meetup.com: <[bit.ly/madpy-pair-night-v2](https://bit.ly/madpy-pair-night-v2)>.

 <br>